rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 The receiver MAY fail the connection if `amount` is too low; the sender MUST offer an `amount` sufficient to cover the fees of both initial commitment transactions.
 The receiver MUST fail the connection if the `commit_sig` does not sign its initial commit transaction.

+The sender MUST NOT offer an `amount` in excess of 4294967 satoshis;
+the receiver MAY fail the connection if `amount` is greater than this amount.
+This ensures that any possible HTLC amounts (in millisatoshi) can be represented by 32 bits.

 ### open_anchor message format ###

     // Whoever is supplying anchor sends this.